2986: Every Scientific Field

 The title text jokingly wraps these three examples together.

-Evidence for this phenomenom in science news[edit]
+Evidence for this phenomenon in science news[edit]

 According to the American Association for the Advancement of Science, nearly 3 million scientific research papers were published in 2022, the latest year for which numbers are conveniently available.
 A tiny percentage of these studies find their way to "general news" outlets, which, according to a 2017 report by the Pew Charitable Trust, are the principal sources of science news for non-scientists.
-According to that same report, "general news" sources preferentially cover scientific research findings that make "newsworthy" new discoveries, are "weird", or have "human interest" dimensions such as disagreements among celebrity scientists.
+According to that same report, "general news" sources preferentially cover scientific research findings that make "newsworthy" discoveries, are "weird", or have "human interest" dimensions such as disagreements among celebrity scientists.
 There is also a bias towards certain topics, such as health and medicine.
 Consequently, vast domains of "science space" go unreported by general news, and hence are unknown to the general public.

 Transcript[edit]